Chikeiho/dist/README.md

-# dist is a project on web development (front-end)
+# dist is a project on web development